SkillerCMP/ApolloGUI/README.md

 - [Apollo CLI](https://github.com/bucanero/apollo-lib/releases)

+Iv Added 0build_publish_with_assets.bat this will build a x86 and x64 version of the program. if u feel the need to build it.

 Note: Im no Programer, But AI has Help me alot to put this item out, anyone using bucanero Tool, Savewizard can work with codes a little better..
 Hope it helps ..